 But maybe it’s possible to increase throughput by increasing the efficiency of the operation?
 In order to find if it’s possible you can make a rough estimation by calculating the theoretical throughput.

 Add the currently available resources’ man hours in a year (be sure to remove time needed for other things beside projects, such as training, illness, etc.) and divide it by the average project lead time (make sure it’s effective time and not calendar or waiting time).

 A large difference between the theoretical and the actual value of the throughput will show if there is room to increase efficiency.
 However, be careful when reaching conclusions.
 The allocated time for a project usually heavily diverges from the actual time it takes to complete it according to classic project planning methods.

-Since development activities does more things than work using projects it’s necessary to find solutions so that work can be queued and begun according to Little’s Law.
+Since a product development department does more things than work in projects, it’s necessary to find solutions so that work can be queued and begun according to Little’s Law in product development.
 All incoming work must be able to be to be queued and given access to the system which has enough capacity to handle it.
-We differentiate between projects and tasks and have queuing systems for both types.
+In Parmatur Pulse, we use differentiate between projects and assignments and have queuing systems for both types.